 - > Amplitude EG (amplitude envelope generator) [polyphonic] The signal of this instrument's amplitude envelope generator module when it is in AHDSR mode.
-(The routing of this module to the instrument's amplitude is hardwired.) - > P1 (Zone Parameter 1; only active in multisample mode) [polyphonic] A modulation whose amount is set by each zone and then applied while the zone is triggered. - > P2 (Zone Parameter 2; only active in multisample mode) [polyphonic] A modulation whose amount is set by each zone and then applied while the zone is triggered. - > P3 (Zone Parameter 3; only active in multisample mode) [polyphonic] A modulation whose amount is set by each zone and then applied while the zone is triggered.
+(The routing of this module to the instrument's amplitude is hardwired.) - $\rightarrow P_1$ (Zone Parameter 1; only active in multisample mode) [polyphonic] - A modulation whose amount is set by each zone and then applied while the zone is triggered. - > P2 (Zone Parameter 2; only active in multisample mode) [polyphonic] - A modulation whose amount is set by each zone and then applied while the zone is triggered. - $\rightarrow P{3}$ (Zone Parameter 3; only active in multisample mode) [polyphonic] - A modulation whose amount is set by each zone and then applied while the zone is triggered.

-- > Note A chain for processing incoming note messages before they reach this device. - > FX A chain for processing the device's entire audio output.
+- > Note A chain for processing incoming note messages before they reach this device. - > Release A chain that receives a note on (of set Note Length) when the Sampler receives a note off message.
+The velocity of this trigger can either come from the original note On message, or the triggering note Off. - > FX A chain for processing the device's entire audio output.